 CEO Valerie Shelton has five children, ranging in age from five to 43.
 Her global travels have taken her to Ireland, China, Thailand, South Africa, Europe, Mexico, the Caribbean, Alaska, and South America, and she still hopes to make it to Australia, New Zealand, and Antarctica.
 She loves reading, playing Scrabble, and cooking, and she is a certified scuba diver.
 Then there’s her inner card shark!
 Having been previously hooked on Texas Hold ‘Em, she has traded her addiction in for the occasional online game of Hearts or Spades.

 Consistent with his approach to people, Paul’s favorite food prepared in Winston equipment is a sweet and smooth crème brulee.
 Unlike traditional ovens that require water baths and continuous monitoring, crème brulee can be prepared to perfection in a CVap oven.
-Pour your favorite custard mixture into an oven-proof dish in a preheated CVap Cook and Hold.
+Pour your favorite custard mixture into an oven-proof dish in a preheated CVap Cook & Hold.
 Our recommended setting is 200F for the food temperature and level three on the browning.
-Bake for 30 minutes on constant cook, then remove and chill in the refrigerator for at least three hours.
-When you are ready to serve, top with brown sugar and quickly caramelize with a small hand-held kitchen torch.
+Bake for 30 minutes on constant cook, then remove and chill in the refrigerator for at least 3hours.
+When you are ready to serve, top with brown sugar and quickly caramelize with a small handheld kitchen torch.

 Bob Leavitt is the General Manager of the Manufacturing Division and has been with Winston since 2001.
 Prior to Winston, Bob worked for more than 25 years in the powered metal and fabrication industries, accruing substantial experience in manufacturing and operations management and planning.
 But enough about his resume – who is the real Bob?
 His interests include fishing, classic cars (primarily Mustangs), and restoring old motorcycles.
 And at heart, Bob is a true animal lover with four dogs and two cats.

-When we are evaluating new software in our test kitchen, Bob is usually found following the savory aroma of well-roasted beef bottom flat straight to the oven door.
+When we are evaluating new software in our test kitchen, Bob is usually found following the savory aroma of well roasted beef bottom flat straight to the oven door.
 This roast is normally at its best when prepared to a medium or well done state, but it can be easy to overcook in a traditional oven.
-In CVap, however, just rub the roast with a favorite spice blend (we like simple salt and pepper), place it in a CVap Cook and Hold CAC509 at 180 food temperature and + 0 browning for eight hours, then hold for another six to eight hours at 150 food temperature.
+In CVap, however, just rub the roast with a favorite spice blend (we like simple salt and pepper), place it in a CVap Cook and Hold CAC509 at 180 food temperature and + 0 browning for 8 hours, then hold for another 6 to 8 hours at 150 food temperature.
 Hours later, the roast will be perfectly done and you too can enjoy the juiciest and most savory beef roast on the planet.

 There’s not much more you need to know about Dennis other than that he enjoys holding hands and long walks on the beach.
 We suspect he also likes Piña Coladas and getting caught in the rain.
 Oh, he’s also the Manager of Engineering for our Foodservice Division, but that’s no big deal to him because it’s just second nature by now.